magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

     - Using API
 - Preview a future campaign in Admin

-Moreover, the Magento_Staging module is a framework for other staging modules.
+Moreover, the Magento_Staging module is a framework for other [staging](#staging) modules.
 It declares basic scenarios over the content, while other staging modules perform them.
-(You can recognize staging modules by a name, each ends with “Staging” and starts with a name of a module, which it extends.
-For example, “Magento_CatalogStaging” module extends functionality of Magento_Catalog module.)
+(You can recognize a staging modules by name, each ends with “Staging” and starts with a name of a module, which it extends.
+For example, Magento_CatalogStaging module extends functionality of Magento_Catalog module.)

-You can work with the following entities out-of-the-box:
+You can work with the following entities out of the box:

 - Product
 - Category